criticalhop/kalc/README.md

     pip install kalc

-    If your Linux host has other versions of Python installed you will recieve an error regarding "Could not find a version that satisfies the requirement kalc (from versions: )No matching distribution found for kalc"...If you recieve this type the following to install kalc
+If your Linux host has other versions of Python installed you will recieve an error regarding "Could not find a version that satisfies the requirement kalc (from versions: )No matching distribution found for kalc"...
+If you recieve this, type the following to install kalc

     python3.7 -m pip install kalc